Art in Warsaw is everywhere

 The gallery is located in a side building of the Zamoyski mansion, which marks the end of the street.
 It is a non-profit gallery owned by a foundation and exhibits predominantly avant-garde works of art.

-New museum by the Palace of Culture
+New huge museum of modern art next to the Palace of Culture

-Art in Warsaw
+Thorvaldsen in Warsaw

 Danish-Icelandic sculptor Bertel Thorvaldsen (1770-1844) visited Warsaw in 1820, where he was commissioned to create a statue of the freedom hero Prince Poniatowski and the medieval astronomer Copernicus.